ANYCWS/effective-winner/README.md

 # effective-winner
 Sign up!
-And win the truth
+And win the truth.